gampel/ibm-cloud-pacemaker-plugin/docs/wiki/PAR PoC/blog.md

 - Resource monitoring and recovery
 - Complex resource dependencies
 - Support for multiple cluster topologies

+> **Security Note:** The default hacluster password used in this guide is for demonstration purposes only.
+In production environments, always use strong, unique passwords and follow security best practices.

 For more information about Pacemaker and resource agents, visit the [ClusterLabs GitHub repository](https://github.com/ClusterLabs/resource-agents).